-There are two major disadvantages in retrieving biopsy samples using the traditional tissue based approach: (1) traditional biopsies might not be suitable for late stage cancer patients (metastatic tumor) due to poor physical condition of the patient (2) it provides an incomplete view of the cancer – not only are cancerous cells heterogeneous within a tumor, they mutate and change over time.
+There are two major disadvantages in retrieving biopsy samples using the traditional tissue based approach: (1) traditional biopsies might not be suitable for late stage cancer patients (metastatic tumor) due to poor physical condition of the patient and (2) it provides an incomplete view of the cancer – not only are cancerous cells heterogeneous within a tumor, they mutate and change over time.
 A tissue biopsy would not be able to capture all of the different types of cancerous cells within a tumor site nor would it be able to track changes or resistance towards therapy over time.

 Liquid Biopsy Helps Address the Pitfalls of Tissue Biopsy

 Liquid biopsies take advantage of the recently discovered fact that tumors and cancerous cells can shed their genetic material into the circulating bloodstream.
 Liquid biopsies could provide non-invasive alternatives to traditional tissue biopsies allowing physicians to gain a systemic view of patient-specific cancers and the ability to monitor them over time.

 By leveraging the recent developments in next generation sequencing technology and its ability to generate large amounts of data at low cost, researchers have found liquid biopsies as the most promising area that addresses the limitations presented by tissue biopsies in cancer diagnostics.
 As of now, the term liquid biopsy in general, refers to a novel, non-invasive technique used for detecting cancer biomarkers in blood, urine, or other biofluid samples.
 Studies have shown that liquid biopsies are effective in detecting cancer causing genomic alterations in circulating tumor DNA (ctDNA), circulating tumor cells (CTCs), or microvesicles carrying genomic information called exosomes.